Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QMenuBar-c.rst

 | quit or exit                                    | Application Menu | Quit <application name>  | If this entry is not found a default Quit item will be created to call :sip:ref:`~PyQt6.QtCore.QCoreApplication.quit`                                        |
 +-------------------------------------------------+---------------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------+

-You can override this behavior by using the :sip:ref:`~PyQt6.QtGui.QAction.menuRole` property.
+You can override this behavior by setting the :sip:ref:`~PyQt6.QtGui.QAction.menuRole` property to :sip:ref:`~PyQt6.QtGui.QAction.MenuRole.NoRole`.

 If you want all windows in a Mac application to share one menu bar, you must create a menu bar that does not have a parent.
 Create a parent-less menu bar this way: